 Also, see our complete A to Z disc centrifuge application list.

 Alfa Laval centrifuges separate tramp oil and fine sediment from water-based machining coolants.
 These are flow-through disc stack centrifuges for continuous separation of industrial coolants.

 A 3-phase centrifuge is specially configured as a machining coolant centrifuge.
 These centrifuges extend the usable life of water-soluble cutting fluids & synthetic coolants.

 The liquid-liquid separation feature separates the tramp oil from the coolant.
 The liquid-solid separation effect removes the fine metal particles as disposable sludge.

 The image above shows an Alfa Laval metalworking coolant centrifuge skid.
 It is a durable solution for large volume, continuous separation of machine coolant.

-We have detailed articles about coolant processing with our centrifuges in our industrial centrifuge blog.
+Our industrial centrifuge blog has detailed articles about coolant processing with our centrifuges.

 Alfa Laval disc stack centrifuges separate fine metal particles from cutting oil.
 These centrifuges generate a very high centrifugal force.
 This ‘g-force’ allows them to clean the oil to a high degree.